December 19, 2019

 The Best Books of 2019, Chosen by Mosaic Authors (Part II)

-By Martin Kramer, Sarah Rindner, Neil Rogachevsky, Michael Weingrad, Ruth R. Wisse, David WolpeSix more Mosaic writers share their favorites, featuring shadow strikes, orchards, gleanings, constitutional evolutions and revolutions, serotonin, odd women, and more.
+By Martin Kramer, Sarah Rindner, Neil Rogachevsky, Michael Weingrad, Dr. Ruth Wisse, David WolpeSix more Mosaic writers share their favorites, featuring shadow strikes, orchards, gleanings, constitutional evolutions and revolutions, serotonin, odd women, and more.

 To mark the close of 2019, we asked several of our writers to name the best two or three books they’ve read this year, and briefly to explain their choices.
 The first seven answers appeared yesterday; the remainder appear below in alphabetical order.
 (Unless otherwise noted, all books were published in 2019.)